Guide

 Changing cultures

 Culture is an integral part of establishing an integrated working environment.
-Historically, organisations within systems have been working in silo, so it is important that culture change is addressed from the offset when beginning to integrate workforce thinking.
+Historically, people and organisations within systems have been working in silo, so culture change must be addressed from the offset when beginning to integrate workforce thinking.

 Top tips